2025 Islamabad suicide bombing: Domestic

 Prime Minister Shehbaz Sharif and President Asif Ali Zardari publicly condemned the attacks.
 Sharif vowed that the perpetrators would face justice.

 Defence minister Khawaja Asif declared the country was in a "state of war" following the attack, and described the incident as a "wake-up call".
 Minister of the Interior Naqvi stated that the attack was "carried out by Indian-backed elements and Afghan Taliban proxies" linked to the Pakistani Taliban.
-He did not provide evidence.
 The official X account of the Pakistani government claimed that the explosion, along with the Cadet College Wana attack near the Afghanistan–Pakistan border, the day before, were the "worst examples of Indian state terrorism in the region".
 The post quoted Shehbaz Sharif as blaming India for the attacks.
-Sharif did not substantiate his claim.